Who is Refugee

 • Limited subsidy from the government

-• Limited access to medical care
+• Limited access to medical care and other public services

 • Stigma and discrimination